heritage-happenings/heritage-happenings.github.io/drafts/2021-08-27-residents messaging.md

 I am not sure that this email system will make sitting in your apartment more thrilling or exciting.
 I do hope, however, that we can share some good cheer, plenty of human warmth and a bit of good old-fashioned rumor and gossip.

-unanimous
+Yvonne:

 decision to organize my day and have a plan for each day

-whad breakfast did evercise at at mu comp til lunch came
+after breakfast did exercise at at my comp til lunch came

 three things
 estimated taxes
 address boo up to date
 info on will

-addrss book the number of my friends who had died
+address book the number of my friends who had died

 there was not one positive experience

 I missed my room.
 It increased my anger. the contacts

 Her communication

-improved computer skilss
+improved computer skills